 How Do the Chinese Celebrate the Winter Solstice?

 There are 3 main traditions of the Chinese Winter Solstice.
 They worshipped ancestors and Heaven, counting the Nines of Winter song, and eating traditional winter solstice foods.

 At the Dongzhi Festival, every family put the family’s ancestral tablets and photographs on the home altar.
 They burn incense and Joss papers and prepare food offerings for the ancestors.

-Worshiping ancestors at Dongzhi is called"family sacrifice" as this day, people mainly worship their ancestors at home.
-While the tomb-sweeping is called "wild sacrifice" because it is held outdoors.
+Worshiping ancestors at Dongzhi is called"family sacrifice" To this day, people mainly worship their ancestors at home.
+At the same time, the tomb-sweeping is called "wild sacrifice" because it is held outdoors.

 Usually, a few days before the Winter Solstice, households would start to get busy, buying paper money and folding paper into winter clothes.

 On the day of worshipping ancestors during the Winter Solstice, people would also burn paper money and winter clothes to express their grief towards their ancestors.

 Chinese people offer sacrifices and food to heaven and the earth to show their respect.
 The food offerings mainly include meats, teas, and wines.
 It is believed it will bring a good harvest and harmony the next year.